essor1234/proman/README.md

 **Mission:** Manages user groups, team collaboration, and group-based permissions.

 **Responsibilities:**
 - Group creation and management
 - Member invitation and management
-- Group roles and permissions
+- Group roles and permissions (Not yet)
-- Group activity tracking
+- Group activity tracking (Not yet)
 - Access control for group resources
-- Group metadata and settings
+- Group metadata and settings (Not yet)

 **Directory Structure:**
 ```